CharleneMcKeown/learning-day/README.md

     ```
     <img src="./images/hugo-server.PNG" alt="Hugo server" width=600px />

-What is really cool about Codespaces is that we can actually visit your site through the magic of port forwarding!
+What is really cool about Codespaces is that you can actually visit your site through the magic of port forwarding!
 Your website is now running inside your Codespace.
 Click on the link in your terminal to visit it.

 <img src="./images/hugo-site.PNG" alt="Hugo site" width=600px />